What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 5. Environmental disclaimer

-This type of email disclaimer asserts conservation of the environment by advising that the recipient should not print a hard copy of the email.
+This type of email disclaimer asserts the conservation of the environment by advising that the recipient should not print a hard copy of the email.

 Disclaimer: Please consider the environment before printing this email.
 Think green and reduce paper usage whenever possible.